AceBurgundy/CleanJS/README.md

 ### Warning

 * **Overriden CSS:** The css function simply loads css files to the head to group related css and component together.
 It doesn't handle cases where some styles with duplicate selectors will be overriden if used improperly.
 This doesn't work like css modules.

+  - To allow the page to load just a bit faster and reduce FOUC, call it inside a component.
+This way css() will load along the component.
+Calling css() outside a component will load it on the initial page load.
+Meaning, if all of your css() calls are outside all of your components, all of them will be called on initial page load causing unnecessary delay.

 ### Benefits

 * **Simplified SPA Development:** Lite SPA JS removes the need for complex boilerplate code, allowing you to focus on building the core functionalities of your application.